There are many peaceful tropical fish available for a community aquarium.

 There are a few ways to tell males and females apart.
 Males have a brighter pink coloration on their bodies and have dark colors on their fins.
 Females tend to be gold rather than red and are rounder and plumper too.

 Habitat and Tank Conditions

 Their natural habitat is the subtropical lakes and rivers of Southern Asia.
 The waters here are cooler than most other aquarium fish are used to, which is something to bear in mind when picking tank mates.

-They prefer fast flowing waters with a high oxygen supply.
-Around them would be a mixture of plants and debris to acts as refuge, but they usually feel safe in a group.
+They prefer fast-flowing waters with a high oxygen supply.
+Around them would be a mixture of plants and debris to act as a refuge, but they usually feel safe in a group.

 Below we describe how to create their perfect aquarium environment, by recreating their natural habitat.

 Rosy Barbs don’t spend much time at the bottom of the tank.
 So whilst the substrate is not very important, it is safest to use fine-grained gravel or sand.

 They enjoy having live plants around them, as they release oxygen, offer shade, and provide shelter to stressed fish.
 These Barbs may nibble at plants with large leaves like Java Fern, so use fine-leaved plants like Hornwort.

 Make sure to leave plenty of empty swimming space, as this is where a shoal of Rosy Barbs will spend most of their time.